ExpressionEngine/ExpressionEngine-User-Guide/docs/control-panel/utilities/communicate.md

 This section of the Control Panel shows a table of all the previously sent emails.
 It lists the email title (subject), when it was sent, number of recipients, a re-send link, and a delete checkbox.

-You can view the text of email previously sent by clicking on "view" icon, and have it used as template for new message by clicking "resend" icon.
+You can view the text of email previously sent by clicking on the "view" icon, or you can use it as a template for a new message by clicking the "resend" icon.

 ![Communicate](_images/utilities-sent.png)